Two Robots in the Age of Entertainment Empires

 The Context

 EA is going private with sovereign finance.
-Netflix is absorbing Warner Bros and the HBO and DC ecosystem.
-The entertainment industry is currently restructuring itself into a small set of distribution and IP superpowers.
+Netflix is absorbing Warner Bros along with HBO, DC, WB Games, and the Turner catalog.
+The entertainment landscape is reshaping itself into a few consolidated empires with unmatched distribution reach.

 Peacemaker Concept Art